course-kit/guides/quick-start-part-1.md

 ## Test purchase flow

 We now have everything set up, so the enrollment process should work from start to end.

-Let’s try it.
 Go to one of the courses on your deployed site and enroll.
-Again, add in the fake details to make a test purchase - just make sure you use an email you can access.
+Again, provide phony details to make a test purchase - just make sure you use an email you can access.

 After the purchase completes, wait a few seconds and then check the Students tab of the CourseKit dashboard.
-You should now see this new enrollment with “Pending” status.
+You should now see this new enrollment with "PENDING" status.

 From here, the flow is exactly the same as if you manually created the enrollment i.e. the student will receive an email from which they can activate their account and login.

-## Production
+## Live products

-We set up our product in Stripe’s Test mode so that we can test our purchase process.
-Once you’ve confirmed it’s working, though, you can now repeat the above steps using the Production mode.
-All you’ll need to change is that Stripe API and price keys in your environment variables, change the price IDs in the CourseKit API, and the checkout process will accept live payments!
+We set up our products in Stripe's test mode so that we can test our purchase process.
+Once you’ve confirmed it's working you can now repeat the above steps in live mode so that your site can accept real payments.
+Don't forget to change the Stripe API keys and price API keys in your environment variables and in the course content.

-## Next steps

-With that done, you now have a deployed course site where students can pay to enroll in your course.

-There are probably two main things you want to do now:

-1. Add your own content and replace the dummy courses
-2. Customize your course site with your own branding, styling, features

 ## Wrap up

-In part 3 of the quickstart, we’ll see how to add Vimeo videos to your course and learn how you can go about customizing your course site and content.
+And with that, we've now set up a working CourseKite site!
+From here, you'll want to replace the dummy courses with your own content, and perhaps customize your site.
+A good next step would be to learn more about the [CourseKit client library](https://github.com/course-kit/client).

+If you have any questions or comments please let us know here.